Victoria-Pinzhen-Liao/parallel-programming-in-scala/README.md

 ## Memory model

-Memory model is a set of rules that describes how threads interact when accessing shared memory.
+A memory model is a set of rules that describes how threads interact when accessing shared memory.
-Java Memory Model – the memory model for the JVM.
+`Java Memory Model` is the memory model for the JVM.
 1. Two threads writing to separate locations in memory do not need synchronization.
-2. A thread `X` that calls `join` on another thread `Y` is guaranteed to observe all the writes by thread `Y` after join returns.
+2. A thread `X` calls `join` on another thread `Y` is guaranteed to observe all the writes by thread `Y` after #join returns.

 ## Deadlock